Cluster 3: Interpret linear models. (Algebra 1 - Major Cluster)Archived

 Cat Got Your Tongue?:

-This lesson will be using real world examples to help explain the meaning of slope and y-intercept of a linear model in the context of data.
-Literacy will also be infused during the independent practice portion of the lesson.
-A PowerPoint is included for guidance throughout the whole lesson and to provide visual representation for students.
-There are guided notes available as well to provide assistance in note-taking for students.
+This lesson uses real-world examples to practice interpreting the slope and y-intercept of a linear model in the context of data.
+Students will collect data, graph a scatter plot, and use spaghetti to identify a line of fit.
+A PowerPoint is included for guidance throughout the lesson and guided notes are also provided for students.

 Type: Lesson Plan